isomerpages/moe-temasekjc/_admissions/JC Year 1 (DSA JC).md

 3) Selection &amp; Interview Sessions

-Only shortlisted applicants will be notified via e-mail / telephone to attend in-person interview sessions/selection tests between 15 May and 14 July 2023.
+<br>Only shortlisted applicants will be notified via e-mail / telephone to attend in-person interview sessions/selection tests between 15 May and 14 July 2023.<br>

 4) Outcome of Application